-Definition, Structure, and Types of Sentence
+Definition, Structure, and Types of Sentences

 A sentence is defined as a word or a group of words that expresses a complete thought.
 It may consist on a single word, a single phrase or a combination of word and phrases.
 A sentence expresses an idea through four its types: assertive, interrogative, imperative or an exclamatory sentence.
 A sentence always starts with a capital letter and end with a punctuation mark depending on the function of the sentence.